 Freedom From Addiction offers a comprehensive cognitive behaviour therapy program in Toronto that provides focus on resolving the emotional and behavioural problems, psychological problems, depression and anxiety issues and disturbances in one’s life.

 What Is Cognitive Behavioural Therapy?

 Experts trained in cognitive behavioural therapy believe that problems stem from the meanings individuals give to life events, as well as the actual events themselves.
 These unhelpful beliefs can make it challenging for people to confidently function in different situations and obtain sobriety.
-In order to move past these patterns of thinking, patients are taught to focus on present-day challenges, thoughts and behaviours, rather than dwell on the past.
+In order to move past these patterns of thinking, patients are taught to focus on present-day challenges, problem solving, thoughts and behaviours, rather than dwell on the past.